GONZALO FARIAS

 image by Roland Lim Photography

-Farias was recently selected to conduct at the esteemed Bruno Walter National Conductor Preview, the most important showcase for conductors in America.
-Designed by the League of American Orchestras, the National Conductor Preview chooses the most promising talents in the world for their podium gift and commitment to the future of American orchestras.
-Farias was also appointed by the National Endowment for the Arts as a reviewing member for the Grant for Art Projects, judging applications from diverse music institutions to support the latest and most important artistic endeavors in the US.
+Farias was selected to participate in the Bruno Walter National Conductor Preview, the most significant conducting showcase in the United States, organized by the League of American Orchestras and dedicated to identifying artists of exceptional promise and commitment to the future of American orchestras.
+He was also appointed by the National Endowment for the Arts as a panelist for the Grants for Arts Projects program, reviewing applications from diverse music institutions nationwide.